 A common question we are often asked by businesses is ‘where I should store my data?'

-Many manage it in their own data centres while also working in the cloud.
+Many manage it in their own data centers while also working in the cloud.

-But more businesses are seeking one consistent picture of their data regardless of where it happens to live – Amazon Web Services, Microsoft Azure, Google Cloud or their own data centre.
+But more businesses are seeking one consistent picture of their data regardless of where it happens to live – Amazon Web Services, Microsoft Azure, Google Cloud or their own data center.